manishas/sample_artifactory/README.md

 The result file `result.html` will be pushed to artifactory repository (`pages`).
 It will upload the `result.html` to `pages/index.html` and a backup copy to `pages/backups/index.$BUILD_NUMBER.html`

+The `pages/index.html` file is the resulting artifact that is pushed to JFrog Artifactory and it could be used in continuous deployment.

 ![image](https://cloud.githubusercontent.com/assets/4211715/21347806/37984232-c6d0-11e6-90e6-3b043b0ac649.png)